 The mental status, appetite, and activity of the animals during the experiment were closely observed.
-Blood samples were collected through a jugular vein catheter after D-gal administration and every 12 h thereafter.
-At the predetermined time periods, 2 mL whole blood was sampled in coagulation tubes, and prothrombin time (PT) was measured in the emergency laboratory of the First Affiliated Hospital of Zhejiang University.
-Another set of blood samples (3 mL whole blood) was centrifuged in BD Vacutainer SST tubes to collect serum for biochemical analysis with an automated biochemical analyser (Abbott Aeroset, United States).
+Blood samples were collected using a jugular vein catheter after D-gal administration and every 12 h thereafter.
+At the predetermined time points, 2 mL whole blood was sampled in coagulation tubes, and prothrombin time (PT) was measured in the emergency laboratory of the First Affiliated Hospital of Zhejiang University.
+Another set of blood samples (3 mL whole blood) was centrifuged in BD Vacutainer SST tubes to collect serum for biochemical analysis with an automated biochemical analyzer (Abbott Aeroset, United States).
 Tissue samples of liver were collected to assess the effect of MenSC treatment on liver apoptosis and necrosis.
 At the set time points, following the imaging of the animals, sections of liver were preserved in 4% buffered formalin for 24 h, and then embedded in paraffin for haematoxylin and eosin (H&E) staining.
-Apoptosis in hepatocytes was assessed by terminal deoxynucleotidyl transferase-mediated dUTP nick-end labelling (TUNEL) assay (Roche, Germany).
+Apoptosis of hepatocytes was assessed by terminal deoxynucleotidyl transferase-mediated dUTP nick-end labeling (TUNEL) assay (Roche, Germany).